Search

 Aim to provide both general training that everybody can learn from, as well as job-specific training which will help individuals and teams foster more inclusive language in their work.

-4. Create an official inclusive language policy
+4. Create an official policy

 It’s also important to include inclusive language in any company style guides, such as marketing and branding guidelines.

-Embedding inclusive language in official company policy ensures that it’s prioritized and taken seriously — and gives employees clear guidelines and expectations to work with.
+Embedding inclusive language in official company policy ensures that it’s prioritized and taken seriously—and gives employees clear guidelines and expectations to work with.

 5. Provide access to useful tools and resources